otterpro/apricot-hugo-theme/README.md

 # Apricot Hugo Theme

 Apricot is a theme for blogs.
+Originally created for Jekyll, I migrated my blog to Hugo and ported the theme as well.

+## Goals
+* Made specifically for blogs
+* Easy to read style, with high contrast and large fonts
+* Stylish Table of Contents (not done yet)

 ## Pre-requisite
 * Install Hugo on your computer.